6+ orders placed in your location

 Test Result Interpretation

 Positive test results generally indicate that you are infected with the toxoplasmosis disease at present or have contracted the disease before.
-If you have ever come in contact with the Toxoplasma Gondii, antibodies will be present in your blood or usually form within 2 weeks after you are infected with the disease.
+If you have ever come in contact with the toxoplasma gondii, antibodies will be present in your blood or usually form within 2 weeks after you are infected with the disease.
 You will test positive for the antibodies after they are formed in the blood.

-However, being positive doesn't necessarily mean that you have Toxoplasmosis at present.
+However, being positive doesn't necessarily mean that you have toxoplasmosis at present.

 If you've tested positive earlier, then your doctor might order further tests to determine the exact time when you had the infection.

 If a pregnant woman is tested positive, then her foetus has a higher chance of getting the infection.
 In such a case, the doctors generally test your amniotic fluid and the foetus' blood.
-He may also order an ultrasound to determine whether the foetus has been infected.
+He may also order the ultrasound to determine whether the foetus has been infected.

 If your foetus is diagnosed with toxoplasmosis disease, then you may require genetic counselling.